VDBWRAIR/biotest/README.md

 some nice functionality to test sequence type data.
 All you need to do is have your test classes inherit from it.

+Additional assertions you get with BioTestCase:

+- assertFilesEqual
+  Takes two file handles or paths and asserts the contents are equal exactly You can supply sort=True to sort the contents as well as strip=True to strip all newlines
+- assertSeqRecordEqual
+  Takes two Bio.SeqRecord.SeqRecord objects and compares them Asserts `.letter_annotations` is equal in both sequences Asserts `.seq` is equal in both sequences
+  Asserts `.id`, `.name` and `.description` are equal

 ```python
 from biotest import BioTestCase, MockableFile, MockSeqRecord